ACE Physical Therapy & Sports Medicine Institute and

 Registration is now open at www.safetyandhealthfoundation.org/friends.

 The event emphasizes how runners can work to improve the environment, to recycle, reduce, and re-use.
-The race announcements are printed back-to-back with another flyer on recycled paper, race organizers facilitate car-pooling, the race plants a new tree along the W&OD Trail at 5:30 PM before the race, and all trash from the race is minimized and recycled.
+The race announcements are printed back-to-back with another flyer on recycled paper, race organizers facilitate car-pooling, and all trash from the race is minimized and recycled.

 Exhibitors and sponsors include: